IamAMG/IamAMG/README.md

-- 👋 Hi, I’m @IamAMG
+- 👋 Hi, this is Akshat Gupta, currently in 2nd year Computer Science, at PDEU.
-- 👀 I’m interested in Cyber Security
+- 👀 Working and learning Cyber Security.
-- 🌱 I’m currently learning Python
+- 🌱 Skilled in Python.

 <!---